-8 The Scotland Act 2016 webpage at http://services.parliament.uk/bills/2015-16/scotland.html
+&lt;sup>9 The Scotland Act 2016 webpage at http://services.parliament.uk/bills/2015-16/scotland.html

-- 4. I am applying after the person died, but less than six months9 after their funeral. - 5.
+- 4. I am applying after the person died, but less than six months after their funeral. - 5.
 The funeral is for someone who lived in the UK. - 6.
-I (or my partner) are responsible for paying for the funeral (i.e. named on the funeral bill). - 7.
-It is reasonable for I (or my partner) to accept responsibility for the funeral costs. - 8.
+I (or my partner) are responsible for paying for the funeral. - 7.
+It is reasonable\ for I (or my partner) to accept responsibility for the funeral costs. - 8.
 The funeral is being held either in the UK, or in some circumstances in the European Union, or Iceland, Liechtenstein, Norway or Switzerland.

-Usually, it is reasonable for the nearest relative of the person who died to accept responsibility for the funeral costs.
+\Usually, it is reasonable for the nearest relative of the person who died to accept responsibility for the funeral costs.
 A nearest relative could be a partner, child, parent or sibling.
 If you or your partner are not the nearest relative, you will need to explain to us when you apply, why it is reasonable to have accepted responsibility.

-The Funeral Support Payment can help towards funeral costs of an adult (aged 18 or older) or a young person (aged 17 or under) including a child, a baby, or a still born baby.
+The Funeral Support Payment can help towards funeral costs of an adult aged 18 or older or a young person (aged 17 or under) including a child, a baby, or a stillborn baby.
 If a baby died before 24 weeks of pregnancy, Funeral Support Payment cannot help towards these costs.